Health Data Privacy Notice

 2. Categories of PHI We May Handle

-When received from or on behalf of a Covered Entity, PHI handled by Hollis Health may include categories such as:
+When received from you or from an independent provider with your consent or as otherwise permitted by law, health information handled by Hollis Health may include categories such as:

 - laboratory and biomarker results;

-- body composition or imaging summaries transmitted by a clinical partner;
+- body composition or imaging summaries transmitted by an independent provider;

 - diagnoses, impressions, and clinician-authored directives;